|Nutritional Guidelines (per serving)|

 Pulse until mixed well but not completely puréed.

 Mound the mixture into a serving dish and refrigerate overnight.

-Top with chopped chives.
 The paté tastes best when brought to room temperature.
-Serve with toasted bread triangles or savory crackers.
-Refrigerate any leftovers.
+Top with the chopped chives and serve with toasted bread triangles or savory crackers.

 Refrigerate any leftovers in an airtight container for three to five days.
 For longer storage, wrap well and place in the freezer where it will last up to three months.
 Bring to room temperature before serving.